nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. Doctor request to see schedule for a certain day
-2. WardWatch displays all appointments for that day
+2. WardWatch shows a success message and displays all appointments for that day

    Use case ends.